How you can see your business through the event-driven IT lens

 Emerging technologies such as event brokers, cloud computing, blockchain, AI and the Internet of Things mean that business events can be detected faster and analyzed more effectively than ever before.
 And with this comes the potential benefits to businesses who put event-driven IT at the heart of their ecosystem; the capacity to respond better to critical business events, and to make more informed decisions based on the vast amount of data available.
 When making business decisions, the most useful contextual data is often from real-time conditions – businesses which are capable of harnessing that can secure a serious competitive advantage.

-Now Assistant is fully ready for event-driven ops
+Digital Assistant is fully ready for event-driven ops

-Gartner has identified event-driven IT as one of the top trends for 2018, and with software such as Now Assistant you can support event-driven IT architecture alongside smart office devices and other emerging technologies.
+Gartner has identified event-driven IT as one of the top trends for 2018, and with software such as Digital Assistant you can support event-driven IT architecture alongside smart office devices and other emerging technologies.

-Through these mechanisms you can ensure that Now Assistant fits seamlessly within your agile, event-driven approach.
+Through these mechanisms you can ensure that Digital Assistant fits seamlessly within your agile, event-driven approach.
 But event-driven IT also demands a deeper paradigm shift towards a different way of thinking; not responding to events retroactively but taking advantage of events when they happen to create wider business impacts.
 And as with many successful IT paradigms, event-driven IT requires part change management, part software innovation.